All products on this site are for in-vitro research, research use only. Products are not for human consumption of any kind.

 Anxiety makes it difficult to participate in life

-Ways to Manage these Symptoms
+Ways to Manage These Symptoms

-The good news is there are ways to manage these symptoms through therapy (talk therapy or cognitive behavioral therapy), lifestyle changes like exercise and healthy eating habits/diet modification, medications like Selank-10 which help regulate moods by altering levels of serotonin in the brain (they take about six weeks to work), and mindfulness techniques.
+The good news is there are ways to manage these symptoms through therapy (talk therapy or cognitive behavioral therapy), lifestyle changes like exercise and healthy eating habits/diet modification, and medications like Selank-10 which help regulate moods by altering levels of serotonin in the brain (they take about six weeks to work), and mindfulness techniques.

 2. It can be difficult to tell the difference between anxiety and other feelings such as stress or fear.